MalinRekdal/Master-thesis-about-Parkinsons-Detection/README.md

 		mv praat_nogui praat
   ```

-  - Add path to praat by adding a this line to .bashrc:
+  - Add path to praat by adding this line to .bashrc:
     ```
       export PATH=.:${HOME}/master-thesis:$PATH
     ```
-  - Note: For this experiment version 6.3.18 is used, and works well.
-The experiments are also tested with 6.4.05 and 6.4.06 but those seem to give some problem when extracting articulation features.
+  Note: For this experiment, version 6.3.18 is used and works well.
+The experiments are also tested with 6.4.05 and 6.4.06, but those seem to have some problems when extracting articulation features.

 - Install requirements from requirements.txt file:
     ```